JOBOJI Nuri (Lacquerware)

-Joboji Nuri takes its name from the Joboji family which ruled the northern part of Iwate Prefecture during the middle ages, and it is also the name of the area.
+Joboji-nuri takes its name from the Joboji family, who ruled the northern part of Iwate Prefecture during the middle ages and also gave the area its name.

-According to local legend, monks were dispatched there from the head temple, when a famous high priest called Gyoki built Tendaiji temple in the area during the Nara period (710-794).
-Lacquer ware techniques were apparently introduced at the time, so that the monks would be able to make their own tableware.
+According to local legend, monks were dispatched to the area when a famous high priest named Gyoki built Tendaiji temple there during the Nara era (710-794).
+Lacquerware techniques were reportedly introduced at the same time, enabling the monks to make their own tableware.

-A product important to the ruling Nambu clan during the Edo period (1600-1868), the making of Joboji-Nuri spread from around Tendaiji temple to the adjoining area now known as Ajiro-cho and became known as Oyama-goki ware.
-This larger area became the foundation of the present production.
+Joboji-nuri was an important product to the ruling Nambu clan during the Edo era (1600-1868) and spread from Tendaiji temple to the adjoining area now known as Ajiro-cho, where it became known as Oyama-goki lacquerware.
+Today, the area remains the center of the region’s lacquerware production.

-Joboji nuri has long been used for items used in everyday life, such as soup bowls, rice bowls, and lipped pouring bowls.
-While some traditional bowls have decorations, most are unmarked, and feature a monochrome vermillion, black or brown finish that suppresses excess gloss.
-The Joboji region in Iwate prefecture is the largest producer of lacquerware in Japan, and boasts wares made of the best raw materials, producing finished products of such quality that they never lose their charm.
+Joboji-nuri has long been used for everyday items, including soup bowls, rice bowls and lipped pouring bowls.
+While some traditional bowls have decorations, most are unmarked and feature a monochrome vermillion, black or brown finish that restrains the excess glossiness.
+The Joboji region in Iwate prefecture is the largest producer of lacquerware in Japan and boasts high-quality products of the finest materials, with timeless charm.

 How to make

-Wood from trees including the horse chestnut tree, mizume cherry tree and zelkova are used as the wooden base.
-After the wood is dried, raw lacquer is rubbed into the wood in order to harden it.
-Next, a base coat of lacquer is applied to smooth the surface.
-Then a mixture of grindstone powder, water and raw lacquer is applied and then ground to a smooth finish, thus completing the base coat.
-A top coat of lacquer is then applied with great diligence to ensure no brush marks or traces of dust stick to the bowl.
-The finishing coat of lacquer is applied in one of two styles: Hana (flower) lacquering, where the lacquer is allowed to dry as-is on the bowl, or Roiro lacquering, where the lacquer is polished to a smooth finish after it dries.
+Wood from horse chestnut, mizume cherry and zelkova trees are used as the base.
+After the wood is dried, raw lacquer is used to harden it.
+A base coat of lacquer is applied to smooth the surface, and then a mixture of grindstone powder, water and raw lacquer is applied and polished.
+Next, a top coat of lacquer is applied with great diligence to ensure that no brush marks are visible and that no dust sticks to the bowl.
+Finally, the finishing coat of lacquer is applied in one of two styles: hana (flower) lacquering, where the lacquer is allowed to dry as-is on the bowl, or Roiro lacquering, where the lacquer is allowed to dry and then polished to a smooth finish.